 Myth #7: Extended rear facing seats are so expensive!

-This kiddo is 2.5 years old, rear facing in a Cosco Scenera NEXT that rear faces to 40 lbs and 40″ and costs under $50.
+This kiddo is 2.5 years old, rear facing in a Cosco Scenera NEXT that rear faces to 40 pounds and 40″ and costs under $50.
 Even a seat like the Scenera NEXT will get most average kids past two years old rear facing.
-There are several other seat options under $100 that rear face to 40 lbs and 40″ as well.
+There are several other seat options under $100 that rear face to 40 pounds and 40″ as well.
 You don’t have to eat beans and rice for six months to be able to afford a seat that will allow for extended rear facing.

 Myth #8: My pediatrician said it’s fine.